 Where: 6400 Nancy Greene Way.

-Check website for special events schedule including Breakfast with Santa.
+Check website for additional events including Breakfast with Santa.

 Learn more at: www.grousemountain.com

-Transformed for the festive season and decorated in thousands of lights are the suspension bridge, the Treetops Adventure, the Cliffwalk, the rainforest and the canyon.
-Go on a Snowy Owl Prowl, decorate gingerbread cookies and make your own Christmas card in the Winter Pavilion, and sing-along with the holiday band.
+If you a looking for somewhere special to enjoy Christmas lights in vancouver, the Capilano Suspension Bridge is a great holiday choice.
+Transformed for the festive season and decorated in thousands of twinkling lights are the suspension bridge, the Treetops Adventure, the Cliffwalk, the rainforest and the canyon.
+Go on a Snowy Owl Prowl scavenger hunt, enjoy the festive tunes and enter to win a fabulous Canadians Rockies Vacation.

 Where: 3735 Capilano Road, North Vancouver.